zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 Click [here](#) to view other instance type families.

 \* Cache disks, or Local disks, are the disks located on the physical servers \(host machines\) that ECS instances are hosted on.
 They provide temporary block level storage for instances.
 In some cases, such as when the computing resources of an instance, including CPU and memory, are released, or an instance is inactive while migration occurs, data on the local disks is erased.
-For more information, see [Local disks](intl.en-US/Product Introduction/Block storage/Local disks.md#).
+For more information, see [Local disks](reseller.en-US/Product Introduction/Block storage/Local disks.md#).

+\*\* The maximum bandwidth of inbound and outbound traffic.

-\*\* The maximum packet forwarding rate of inbound or outbound traffic.
-For more information about packet forwarding rate testing, see [Test network performance](https://www.alibabacloud.com/help/faq-detail/55757.htm).
+\*\*\* The maximum packet forwarding rate of inbound and outbound traffic.
+For more information about packet forwarding rate testing, see [Test network performance](https://partners-intl.aliyun.com/help/faq-detail/55757.htm) .

-\*\*\* The maximum number of NIC queues that an instance type supports.
+\*\*\*\* The maximum number of NIC queues that an instance type supports.
 If your instance is running CentOS 7.3, the maximum number of NIC queues is used by default.

-\*\*\*\* An enterprise-level instance with two or more vCPU cores supports elastic network interfaces.
+\*\*\*\*\* An enterprise-level instance with two or more vCPU cores supports elastic network interfaces.
 An entry-level instance with four or more vCPU cores supports elastic network interfaces.
-For more information about elastic network interfaces, see [Elastic network interfaces](intl.en-US/Product Introduction/Network and security/Elastic network interfaces.md#).
+For more information about elastic network interfaces, see [Elastic network interfaces](reseller.en-US/Product Introduction/Network and security/Elastic network interfaces.md#).